 Geology

-Geology covers a diverse range of geoscience subject matter that govern the Earth’s surface and interior, and sustainable interactions between society and the Earth.
+Geology covers a diverse range of geoscience subject matter that governs the Earth’s surface and interior.
+It explores sustainable interactions between society and the Earth.

 Subject overview

-Geology is critical to shaping a sustainable future for our planet and a circular economy.
-This includes fundamental geoscience disciplines, igneous, metamorphic and sedimentary origins of rocks and mineral-forming processes; volcanology, tectonics and structural deformation; engineering geology, environmental change, natural hazards; the sustainable management of natural resources that are facilitating the global energy transition and “green” technology innovations.
+Geology is critical to shaping a circular economy and a sustainable future for our planet.
+We cover the fundamental geoscience disciplines, exploring: the origins of igneous, metamorphic and sedimentary rocks; mineral-forming processes; volcanology, tectonics and structural deformation; engineering geology, environmental change, natural hazards; the sustainable management of natural resources that are facilitating the global energy transition; and “green” technology innovations.

 You’ll gain an internationally accepted qualification, excellent research skills and the knowledge to work in many exciting fields.
 The Auckland region provides an impressive natural laboratory, and our array of field equipment and analytical facilities supports research activities on land, in the air, and over water.